authgear/authgear-server/docs/specs/2fa-grace-period.md

 ### Customized Authentication Flow

-Customized authentication flow can use `allow_enrollment: true` to allow enrolling any of the following authenticators before proceeding.
+Customized authentication flow can use `enrollment_allowed: true` to allow enrolling any of the following authenticators before proceeding.

 ```yaml
 authentication_flow: